wildlyinaccurate/wildlyinaccurate.github.io/_posts/2017-04-04-introducing-a-faster-bbc-news-front-page.md

   * CPU busy time has been reduced by **30%** on mobile and by **50%** on desktop.
   * Performance monitoring has been automated with [SpeedCurve](https://speedcurve.com/) from the beginning of the project.
 * It is available over HTTPS, and we have plans to redirect insecure traffic to HTTPS in the not-so-distant future.
-* The page is built from React components that are styled with the BBC's ITCSS framework, [Grandstand](https://github.com/bbc/grandstand).
+* The page is built from React components that are styled with the BBC's CSS framework, [Grandstand](https://github.com/bbc/grandstand).
+* Each component is a horizontal "slice" of the page that fetches its own data.
+This makes it easy for us to reuse slices on any page.
-* The React components are rendered by the BBC's React-component-as-an-API-endpoint service.
+* The React components are individually rendered by the BBC's React-component-as-an-API-endpoint service and assembled into a page by our [page-assembly-as-a-service system](/how-we-assemble-web-pages-at-bbc-news/).
-* React only used on the server.
+* React is only used on the server.
 We do not load it in the browser<sup><a href="#footnotes">[2]</a></sup>.
-* Each component is a self-contained horizontal "slice" of the page.
-Components fetch their own data and are styled with the same framework, allowing them to be easily dropped into any page.
 * The development team consists of 5 developers and 1 tester, but we have collaborated with over 60 other developers and testers from all around the BBC to build this page.

 ## What's next?